alexgervais/devportal-content-v2/README.md

 # devportal-content
-User content for Ambassador Edge Stack Dev Portal
+User content for Ambassador Edge Stack Dev Portal.

+V2 is compatible with Edge Stack 1.13+.

+If using an earlier version, use v1 of the DevPortal content [here](https://github.com/datawire/devportal-content).

 ## How to customize